COVID-19: Patient & Visitor Updates

 Willamette Valley Medical Center is committed to providing high quality care and protecting the health and safety of you, your family/loved ones, and our community.
 While the experience may be a little different than when you may have been with us before, we hope you will take comfort in knowing that you will receive the same safe, compassionate care you have come to expect from our team.

 If you have medical needs, please do not delay seeking care.
 Willamette Valley Medical Center has taken precautions to safely care for you through in-person and virtual care.

 Jump to a section:

-As of August 19, 2021, the following visitor policy will apply at Willamette Valley Medical Center.
+Effective February 3, 2022, the following visitor policy will apply at Willamette Valley Medical Center.
 Please note that our visitor policies reflect changes in community spread of the COVID-19 virus and may change with limited notice as a result.

 - All visitors are required to wear a mask at all times while in the facility, as well as remain in the patient’s room and maintain social distancing when in waiting rooms and shared areas.

 - All individuals entering the facility are attesting to passing screening criteria consistent with COVID-19, per CDC guidelines, and have a temperature screening done when entering the facility.
 At the main entrance, temperature screenings are being completed by a thermal scanner.
 Visitors who are symptomatic will be asked to reschedule their visit until they are symptom-free.

 Requirements for visitors when visiting a hospitalized patient: